WilliamFromTW/docker-Postfix-AD/README.md

 Check the following files

 /etc/postfix

-1.main.cf(ldap parameter)
+1. main.cf(ldap parameter)
-2.helo_check
-3.domain
+2. helo_check
+3. domain

 /etc/dovecot

-1.auth-ldap.conf.ext (add mutiple userdb, passdb )
+1. auth-ldap.conf.ext (add mutiple userdb, passdb )

 **upgrade from 2.4 to 3.x**

+1. backup old volume (postfix,dovecot,vmail,rspamd)
-create new volume exclude old postfixldap_rspamd , postfixldap_vmail , then startup new images
+2. create new volume and startup with new images
+3. override new settings(vmail can override when new voluem create)